Required Health Examination and Immunization, Dental Examination, and Vision Examination

 - Varicella- 2

-DENTAL Requirements for Kindergarten, 6th-grade and New-to-Illinois Students
+DENTAL Requirements for Kindergarten, 2nd-grade, 6th-grade, 9th-grade, and New-to-Illinois Students

 1. Dental Examination or Dental waiver

-- A complete Dental examination signed and dated by a dentist is due my May 15 of the current school year.
+- A complete Dental examination signed and dated by a dentist is due by May 15, 2024.

 - A Dental waiver may be submitted in lieu of the examination if your child is in the free and reduced lunch program and is not covered by AllKids/Medicaid, is ineligible for Dental insurance or you are unable to find a provider who accepts AllKids/Medicaid and/or there are no low-cost dental clinics in the community that will see your child.